thehapax/hummingbot/documentation/docs/connectors/btse.md

 Unlike other connectors, overriding the fee calculated by Hummingbot on trades by editing `conf_fee_overrides.yml` file will not be accurate but an estimate.

-TBD --->> ??
 Btse.com connector uses the trade info including the actual amount of fees paid.
 You can confirm this in the CSV file inside the `data` folder.